Traveling for Rehab – When There is No Right Fit Near Home

 Advantages of Going to a Local Rehab

 The main benefits of getting treatment at a local rehab center are saving money and staying close to loved ones.
 Travelling to rehab means the cost of plane tickets and hotel stays will factor into the budget for treatment.
 A rehab closer to home may be a more financially viable option.
 There is no denying that the support of family is very important during and after rehab.
 Going to a local facility will allow loved ones to be actively involved in the treatment process.
-What is more, the rehab’s administration will find it easy to create an aftercare plan for local clients, being familiar with the area and the resources it has available.

 Disadvantages of Going to a Local Rehab